-- -Sympathetic overactivity produces a characteristic wide, staring gaze and lid lag.
-Which are not specific to Graves disease - The ophthalmopathy of Graves disease results in abnormal protrusion of the Eyeball(exophthalmos)
+-Sympathetic over-stimulation of levator palpebral muscle produces a characteristic wide, staring gaze and lid lag and which are not specific to Graves' disease.

-- The exophthalmos may persist or progress despite successful treatment of the thyrotoxicosis, sometimes resulting in corneal injury. - The infiltrative dermopathy most commonly involves the skin overlying the shins, where it manifests as scaly thickening and induration of the skin
+- The ophthalmopathy of Graves' disease results in abnormal protrusion of the eyeball (exophthalmos). - The exophthalmos may persist or progress despite successful treatment of the thyrotoxicosis, sometimes resulting in corneal injury. - The infiltrative dermopathy most commonly involves the skin overlying the shins, where it manifests as scaly thickening and induration of the skin (pretibial myxedema).

-(pretibial myxedema).